Overview

 Short Pump

-Short Pump is a premier retail and residential destination, known for its upscale shopping, dining, and vibrant atmosphere.
-Features include modern homes and town centers.
+Short Pump is Henrico's premier retail and residential corridor.
+Known for its upscale shopping, dining, and modern housing options, it offers a vibrant suburban lifestyle.

 Glen Allen

-Glen Allen is a popular suburban neighborhood with a mix of established homes and newer developments.
-It's convenient to major employers and offers excellent schools.
+Glen Allen offers a mix of established neighborhoods and newer developments, appealing to families and young professionals alike.
+It's conveniently located near major employers and boasts excellent schools.

 West End